nolanbconaway/binoculars/readme.md

 - [The Wilson Interval](https://en.wikipedia.org/wiki/Binomial_proportion_confidence_interval#Wilson_score_interval) (no continuity correction)
 - [Jeffrey's interval](https://en.wikipedia.org/wiki/Binomial_proportion_confidence_interval#Jeffreys_interval) (via scipy.stats.beta)

 If you haven't spent a lot of time thinking about which interval _you_ should use (and why would you want to?), I suggest using the Wilson interval or Jeffrey's interval.
 Jeffrey's interval is returned by default by the `binomial_confidence` function in this package.

+> You _oughtn't_ use the normal approximation if you don't have to.
+It produces patently inaccurate values with low/high probabilities at low Ns.
+The plot at the top of this readme shows the normal approximation producing lower lower bounds of _less than 0_ in these cases.

 ## Install